premop614/master-thesis-mobilegear/README.md

 The clustering results confirm the presence of distinct behavioural groups, such as new, inactive, repeat, and higher-value customers.
 These segments differ not only in their overall value but also in their purchasing patterns over time.

 Seasonal variation was observed in customer activity, particularly during specific periods such as Back-to-School and Christmas.
-Some customer segments, especially Inactive and Repeat Customers, show increased responsiveness during these periods, while others behave more consistently throughout the year.
+Some customer segments show increased responsiveness during these periods, while others behave more consistently throughout the year.

 ## Repository Structure

 ├── README.md
 ├── analysis.ipynb
-├── Master Thesis.docx
+├── Master Thesis.pdf

 ## Tools and Technologies